mrkarezina/backend-challenge-2021/README.md

 # Django Photo API
-Simple REST API for photo gallery app.
+Simple REST API for a photo gallery app.
 Users can create an account and manage their photo collection.

 ## Installation